askeksa/Cinter/README.txt

 attack/decay:
   The durations for which the volume envelope of the sound rises and falls. mpitch/bpitch (Modulation Pitch / Base Pitch):
   The pitch of the oscillators.
+Pitches can be adjusted in semitone increments.
-To get an in-tune sound, set each of these to one of 0.01, 0.02, 0.04, 0.08, 0.16, 0.32 or 0.64. mpitchdecay/bpitchdecay (Modulation Pitch Decay / Base Pitch Decay):
+  To get an in-tune sound, use a transpose of a whole number of octaves. mpitchdecay/bpitchdecay (Modulation Pitch Decay / Base Pitch Decay):
-  Falloff of the oscillator pitches. mod (Modulation):
+  Time development of the oscillator pitches.
+The pitches can either have exponential falloff (values below the middle) or exponential growth (values above the middle). mod (Modulation):
   How strongly the modulation oscillator modulates the base oscillator. moddecay (Modulation Decay):
-  Falloff of the modulation strength. mdist/bdist (Modulation Distortion / Base Distortion):
+  Time development of the modulation strength.
+The modulation strength can either have exponential falloff (values below the middle) or exponential growth (values above the middle). mdist/bdist (Modulation Distortion / Base Distortion):
   Distort the oscillator waveforms from a sine towards a square. vpower (Volume envelope Power):